Telephone counselling

 How might you help me?

 You may feel better after your initial telephone assessment.
-You might have received all the information you need, and feel that no further action is necessary.
+You may have received all the information you need, and feel that no further action is necessary.

 On the other hand you may benefit from regular counselling sessions with one of our counsellors.
 They will help lift your mood, reduce anxiety and recommend methods of coping with your diagnosis.